 It’s me, always me.
 It’s never, ever, ever, ever, anyone else - unless you specifically retain the services of one of my excellent associates.
 It’s always me.
 I’ve never missed a wedding, I don’t call in sick to work, and I always show up way early.

 I always bring an assistant, always.
-He or she helps me light parts of the day, helps me manage equipment, and does a little bit of light photography duties throughout the day.
+They help me light parts of the day, help me manage equipment and does a little bit of light photography duties throughout the day.

 Do you have backup equipment?